The Dish on Dazzling Dinners

 Orange flavor pairs beautifully with bitter foods and licorice-flavored ingredients.

 Preparation.
 Select vegetables with a bitter component such as summer squash or eggplant.
 Avoid sweet vegetables such as red pepper.
-Brush vegetables with olive oil mixed with ground fennel or anise seeds and gr ill.
+Brush vegetables with olive oil mixed with ground fennel or anise seeds and 8 grilled veggies.

 The inspiration for this dish comes from Wikipedia’s history of ice cream.
 As early as 400 B.C., the Persians had a special summer dish for royalty that used rose water and vermicelli with saffron-flavored ice.
 A couple of centuries later, Chinese were eating a frozen mixture of milk and rice.
 These two facts suggested pairing saffron rice with an ice cream.
 We chose lime sherbet for gorgeous color contrast and because a favorite rice dish of ours uses saffron and kaffir lime.